About Topical/Thematic Stamp Collecting

 Stock books and albums

 I keep my cat stamps in loose-leaf, ring-bound albums, mounting each set (even if only one stamp) on a separate page.
 I use individually trimmed 'Hawid' black mounts to hold each stamp, to protect it and show it off against a white page.
 This is not a particularly cheap option, but I think it's worth the outlay to protect this collection that I've gone to so much time, trouble and expense to assemble.
-As neatly as I can, I then write on the page the country of origin, the date or at least year of issue, the purpose of the issue (if there is one) and, as far as I know them, details of the designers, printers, printing method and perforation measurements.
-By each separate stamp, I put the SG catalogue number where applicable (or Michel for so-called 'appendix' issues) and what the stamp depicts.
+As neatly as I can, I then write on the page the country of origin, the date or at least year of issue, the purpose of the issue (if there is some particular one) and, as far as I know them, details of the designer(s), printers, printing method and perforation measurements.
+By each separate stamp, I put the Stanley Gibbons catalogue number where applicable (or Michel for so-called 'appendix' issues) and what the stamp depicts.
 If I have any other information of special interest relating to the issue, I add that too.
 In common with most thematic collectors, I find I want to know things, not only about my actual stamps but about the subject matter and other aspects: I've learned a lot, not least about geography!

 Arranging the collection

-As far as possible, I put on facing pages all the items to do with a particular set; that is, the basic stamps, any miniature sheets or varieties, and any covers I have.
+As far as possible, I put on facing pages all the items to do with a particular set: that is, the basic stamps, any miniature sheets or varieties, and any covers I have.
 Mostly this works well, although sometimes it takes more than two sides if there's a big set or a number of other items.
 I doubt I shall change my system now (too time-consuming!), but loose-leaf albums are available that have ready-made sleeves to accommodate covers, stamps, blocks, etc., so that every item to do with one particular issue is together.
 At present, my main cat-stamp collection is in alphabetical country order, but I've separated off into their own albums Disney issues, Great Britain issues, 'local' stamps (or carriage labels), and the more dubious present-day issues (which are 'bogus' or illegal).
 Further subdivision would obviously be possible if required.

 The following links may be useful: